City & State

 City & State is a political journalism organization based in New York City.
 The company publishes a weekly magazine covering politics and government in New York City and New York State that is distributed to New York State legislators, county executives, municipalities, the New York Congressional delegation, New York City Council members and others leaders in New York business and government.

 After years of publishing a twice-monthly print edition, City & State has announced plans to switch to a weekly in January 2016.
 City & State also publishes on their website and sends out a free First Read daily email.
 In May 2016 the company also launched a monthly magazine based in Philadelphia and a website.

 Tom Allon is the organization's president and CEO.
 In 2021, City & State was acquired by Government Executive Media Group.

 History

-City Hall (2006-2011)
+City Hall (2006–2011)

 City Hall was a monthly newspaper and website started by Manhattan Media in June 2006, that covered New York City politics and policy.
 With free distribution around City Hall and other government buildings, the publication quickly became a must-read for New York City government and business leaders.

-The Capitol (2008-2011)
+The Capitol (2008–2011)

 After the success of City Hall, Manhattan Media launched The Capitol in print and online in January 2008.
-The Capitol was published twice monthly during the New York State legislative session (January – June), and became a monthly publication in the off-months (July – December).
+The Capitol was published twice monthly during the New York State legislative session (January–June), and became a monthly publication in the off-months (July–December).
 The Capitol was direct mailed and hand delivered to New York State legislators in Albany, with a free circulation in Albany news boxes and other government buildings around New York State.

-During the official launch of The Capitol in Albany in March 2008, Editor Edward-Isaac Dovere was interviewing then-New York State Senate Majority leader Malcolm Smith when news broke of Gov. Eliot Spitzer's resignation.
+During the official launch of The Capitol in Albany in March 2008, Editor Edward-Isaac Dovere was interviewing then-New York State Senate Majority leader Malcolm Smith when news broke of Governor Eliot Spitzer's resignation.